 The Considerations

-For safety, it’s important to choose matte finish tile for slip resistance and a pattern that makes it easy to see steps.
+For safety, it’s important to choose matte finish tile for slip resistance and a pattern layout that makes it easy to see steps.
 This will keep your insurance agent happy.

 The Design